andy192700/psdoframework/Documentation/ProcessContext.md

  - true if there is a boolean value in the context with name `theSwitch` and set to true.

  # .env* file based Context population
- Do will automatically digest all files following the `.env*` pattern when `run-process` is called via the CLI, it expects them to have the form `key=value` like so:
+ Do will automatically digest all files following the `.env*` pattern when `run` is called via the CLI, it expects them to have the form `key=value` like so:

  ```
  this=that